OrcaTheWhale/The-OrcaClaw/README.md

 **HEADS UP!** The BOM assumes you have a soldering iron.
 The prices are in CAD(Canadian money, not modeling software you nerds), and shipping prices will vary from region.
 The printing legion shipping cost also may vary.

 Buck Converter MAY NOT BE ACCURATE!
 Listing says 2 different dimensions; when I recieve it I will update the model.
+It also may be M3 mounting holes, and M2.6.
+However, the parts in the BOM have enough thread-forming screws to use M3 instead.
+Warning: Pilot hole will be a tight fit.

 The firmware is also set in platformio!
 If you are using Arduino IDE, please feel free to do so.